gazaskygeeks/Coding-Foundations-course/coursebook/Week 03/session-06/flexbox.md

     flex-direction: column;
 }
 ```
-Here the elments will start order from top to bottom.
+Here the items will start order from top to bottom.

 **column-reverse**
 ```css